bossley9/website/src/content/poems/19/aether.md

 date: 2019-11-03T20:00:00-04:00
 ---

-It's completely OK to be lost in the clouds
+It's completely ok to be lost in the clouds
 Floating high, feeling light
 Mind and body distinctly disjoint.